 BETWEEN THE LINES

 "Coloring outside the lines" and "reading between the lines" are nothing but proverbs when confronted with the subtle works of art from the series "Between the lines".
 Painter Olivier Deprez, a graduate from the Royal Academy for Fine Arts in Ghent, positions himself within contemporary Belgian painting through his neo-symbolist figurative imagery.
 The recycling of the everyday image is subtly deconstructed through his peculiar pictorialism by using intuitively sketched lines.
 This freedom of sketching gives him the opportunity to reveal a surprising, mystical reality that ostensibly refers to a recognizable reality.
 The construction of desolate contexts, endless perspectives or meticulous still lives, challenge him as a painter to remain vigilant for the artwork in it fundamental materialized form.
 The repetition of certain images, in drawings or paintings, the far-reaching search for the perfect use of colors, characterize his artistic interests and métier.
-The Latin inter-esse could be his vital urge, this being in between things, being "between the lines".
-(Sven Vanderstichelen)
+The Latin inter-esse could be his vital urge, this being in between things, being "between the lines". (text by Sven Vanderstichelen)

 These are the scenes of everyday life: groups of young people gather to dispel their boredom, commuters are leaving to work, a mother takes her baby out for his daily walk...